Petty cash explained: what it is and how to manage it

 What is petty cash?

 Petty cash is a small amount of company money you keep on hand for minor business expenses.
-It acts as a cash float for times when you cannot use a cheque or company card, such as paying for a small delivery or buying milk for the office kitchen.
+It acts as a cash float for times when you can't use a cheque or company card, such as paying for a small delivery or buying milk for the office kitchen.

 What is petty cash used for?

 You use petty cash for small, infrequent purchases that support your daily business needs.
-While every business is different, some common uses include:
+While every business is different, common uses include:

 How to set up a petty cash fund